Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_gravity_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_gravity_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_gravity_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_gravity_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_gravity_timer_ - Default: 30 - How long between changes.\
 _randomat_gravity_duration_ - Default: 3 - How many seconds the change lasts.\
 _randomat_gravity_minimum_ - Default: 70 - The gravity when it is lowered.\